Innim/innim_agconnect_crash/README.md

 [Learn More](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-crash-introduction)

 ## Installing the Plug-in
 Add dependencies to the pubspec.yaml file of the Flutter project.
-agconnect_crash: ^1.2.0
+innim_agconnect_crash: ^1.7.0
 Run the following command on the Terminal page or click Pub get in Android Studio to add dependencies. flutter pub get
 For more details, please refer to [Getting Started with Flutter](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-get-started-flutter)